Azure/data-api-builder/docs/internals/NestedFilteringForSQL.md

     The plan seen for this inner join query looks like:
     ![Inner_join_query_plan](./nested-filter-inner-join-plan.png)

 As you can see, there are two scans involved in option 1 with `EXISTS` subquery whereas option 2 with `INNER JOIN` involves one scan and one seek.

-Since scans are costlier than seeks, we choose option 2 with inner joins for generating the equivalent SQL query for such a GraphQL request involing nested filters.
+Although scans are costlier than seeks, they are not always bad.
+The option 2 is only valid when the cardinality of the relationship is one:one.
+In case of many-* relationships, we need to tweak the query to include DISTINCT and GROUP BY clauses for accurate results.
+Due to this added complexity, we choose option 1.

+    ```sql
+    SELECT DISTINCT
+    TOP 100 [table0].[id]
+AS [id],
+    [table0].[title]
+AS [title]
+    FROM
+    [dbo].[comics]
+AS [table0]
+    INNER JOIN
+      [dbo].[series]
+AS [table1] ON
+      [table0].[series_id] = [table1].[id]
+      AND [table1].[name] = 'Foundation'
+    WHERE
+    1 = 1
+    GROUP BY [table0].[id]
+    ORDER BY
+    [table0].[id]
+ASC FOR JSON PATH,
+    INCLUDE_NULL_VALUES
+    ```

-## Implementation Details
+## Implementation Details for Option 1 Exists clause
+ - When we parse the GraphQL filter arguments, we can identify if it is a nested filter object when the type of filter input is not a scalar i.e. NOT any of String, Boolean, Integer or Id filter input.
+- Once the nested filtering scenario is identified, we need to identify if it is a relational database(SQL) scenario or non-relational.
+If the source definition of the entity that is being filtered has non-zero primary key count, it is a SQL scenario.
+- Create an SqlExistsQueryStructure as the predicate operand of Exists predicate.
+This query structure has no order by, no limit and selects 1.
+- Its predicates are obtained from recursively parsing the nested filter and an additional predicate to reflect the join between main query and this exists subquery.
+- Recursively parse and obtain the predicates for the Exists clause subquery
+- Add JoinPredicates to the subquery query structure so a predicate connecting the outer table is added to the where clause of subquery
+- Create a new unary Exists Predicate and chain it with rest of the existing predicates, then continue with rest of the filter predicates.
+- Handle Exist clause while Building each of the Predicates.
+- Build the Exists predicate subquery using the overloaded function Build for `SqlExistsQueryStructure` to take the form:
+`SELECT 1 FROM <nestedsourcename> WHERE <predicates> AND <parent_pk> = <nestedsource_pk>` The join predicates will be different based on the kind of relationship and might involve an inner join if there is an associative table.

+## Implementation for Option 2 Inner Join (Not chosen)
 - When we parse the GraphQL filter arguments, we can identify if it is a nested filter object when the type of filter input is not a scalar i.e. NOT any of String, Boolean, Integer or Id filter input.
 - Once the nested filtering scenario is identified, we need to identify if it is a relational database(SQL) scenario or non-relational.
 If the source definition of the entity that is being filtered has non-zero primary key count, it is a SQL scenario.
 - Create a `SqlJoinStructure` for the nested filter object e.g. `series` so as to join with the parent entity - `comics`.
 The join predicate will be equality of primary keys of the nested and parent entities.